MayankMishra4998/JavaScript-LeetCode/README.md

 # Qus 6 :-
 Given an array of functions [f1, f2, f3, ..., fn], return a new function fn that is the function composition of the array of functions.

+# Qus 7:-
+Given an integer array arr and a filtering function fn, return a filtered array filteredArr.

+The fn function takes one or two arguments:
+=> arr[i] - number from the arr
+=> i - index of arr[i]